Nile Kinnick: Honors

 Numerous honors for Nile Kinnick have been created since his death.
 During the United States occupation of Japan, the Eighth Army renamed Meiji Jingu Gaien Stadium in Tokyo "Nile Kinnick Stadium."
 A high school in Yokosuka, Japan, for dependents of military personnel is named Nile C. Kinnick High School.
 The coin flipped at the start of every Big Ten football game bears his image, and each captain of a Big Ten team receives one such coin at the end of the year.
 Shortly after his death, a memorial fund was established at the University of Iowa in his honor.
-The Nile Kinnick Memorial Scholarship Fund is awarded annually to outstanding student-athletes at Iowa.
+The Nile Kinnick Memorial Scholarship is awarded annually to outstanding student-athletes at Iowa.

 His number #24 has been retired, one of only two Iowa football numbers so recognized (Cal Jones' #62 is the other).
 He was inducted into the College Football Hall of Fame in the Hall's inaugural year in 1951, one of only two Hawkeye players so honored (Duke Slater was the other).

 In 1989, Iowa fans selected an all-time University of Iowa football team during the 100th anniversary celebration of Iowa football.
 Nile Kinnick was not only selected to the team as a halfback, he was voted the team's MVP, or the most valuable player in the first century of Iowa football.
 Kinnick was one of just five football players inducted into the Iowa Sports Hall of Fame in the Hall's inaugural year in 1951, joining Duke Slater, Aubrey Devine, Jay Berwanger, and Elmer Layden.
 In 1999, Sports Illustrated selected Nile Kinnick as the third greatest sports figure in the history of the state of Iowa, behind only Dan Gable and Kinnick's youth baseball teammate, Bob Feller.

 College Football News ranked Kinnick as the ninth greatest college football player of all-time.
 An Iowa City theater produced a play based on Kinnick's life.
 Four books have been written about Nile Kinnick and the 1939 Hawkeyes.

 Sports Illustrated chose Kinnick as a starting defensive cornerback on its all-20th century college football team (players in Kinnick's time played both offense and defense, and sometimes special teams as well).
 Deion Sanders was the other starting cornerback.
 The reserve cornerbacks were Rod Woodson, Charles Woodson, Jim Thorpe, and John Lattner.